 Just hit enter through all of the prompts.
 Don't type in a password, the entire point of this is to eliminate the need to use a password with github!
-Now, copy the contents of id_rsa.pub and paste the contents in a new key here.
-To test if this worked, run:
+Now, copy the contents of id_rsa.pub and paste the contents in a new key present the contents

 '''

-$ ssh git@github.com
+$ ssh git@gitlab.com

 '''